BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The MySQL DB, the UI and the SP interfaces involve the transfer of the raw data.
 Currently, its impossible to automize these interactions due to the data types of the members.
 Hence, these issues are wrapped by the interfaces and concepts to be implemented in the final types (e.g. EO_Panel).
-However, if we define a uniform intterface for the raw data, the definition of the final derived classes would be way more clear and the load on the clients will be quite less.
+However, if we define a uniform interface for the raw data, the definition of the final derived classes would be way more clear and the load on the clients will be quite less.

-The operations on the fundamental data includes the name, the type and the value.
+The operations on the fundamental data involves the interactions with the UI, MySQL DB and SP.
 Hence, the following interface would satisfy these three requirements:

 ```